cocolabs/pz-modding-guide/pz-modding-guide.md

 - If the bytecode does not match, modify the new class to match bytecode.
 - Apply custom modifications to new class and build it.

 There are three problems with this approach.
 The first one being that the process outlined above requires extensive knowledge of bytecode and is quite tedious to repeat for each class.
 The second problem is that every time we update the game to a new version we have to check if the game classes we are replacing have changed and then either repeat the aforementioned process or replace them with our custom classes.
-The last and most important problem is that there is no safe to distribute our mods to the community.
+The last and most important problem is that there is no safe way to distribute our mods to the community.
 If we upload the recompiled classes anywhere online we are essentially distributing parts of Project Zomboid which is a proprietary product protected under law.
+This could easily result in you receiving a visit from judge Spiffo.

 This method of modding is **not recommended** since it is tedious and not useful to the community as a whole.